First Test: For the third game running, India are left hoping for a special effort on the final day

 It is the same tension, the same sense of having the backs to the wall, the same fear that comes with having heard all the horror tales of day five pitches.
 But having got through Sydney and having won at the Gabba, India perhaps won’t feel fear in quite the same way.

 They’ll know, from experience, that the task won’t be easy.
 But after doing something a few times, you feel more confident doing it.
-Do it well, you feel more confident and do it the way India has in the last two matches and you might even back yourself.
+Do it well, you feel more confident and do it the way India has in the last two matches... you might even back yourself.

 As things stand, India will need 381 runs to win on the fifth day and they have nine wickets in hand with Rohit Sharma already back in the dressing room.
 And most teams would be talking (or at least thinking) survival at this point.
 But, not this Indian side evidently.